noahgift/databricks-zero-to-mlops/docs/syllabus.md

 * Add a Jupyter Notebook to your Continuous Integration setup and test it with `pytest --nbval`. [nbval plugin reference](https://github.com/computationalmodelling/nbval).
 * Perform Exploratory Data Analysis with a Databricks Spark Cluster using the [Azure Open Datasets](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-catalog). imported data or Databricks sample datasets.
 * Schedule a notebook job to run nightly at midnight
+* Create source code repository and integrate it with Databricks and build our a notebook in it you commit.

 ### Week Two:  Spark MLflow Tracking